ejasquith/kendal-chess-club/README.md

 4. Tick the box labelled "Enforce HTTPS"

-5. I also used a custom URL.
+5. I also used a custom domain name.
 To do this, I followed the steps laid out on this page: [https://jinnabalu.medium.com/godaddy-domain-with-github-pages-62aed906d4ef](https://jinnabalu.medium.com/godaddy-domain-with-github-pages-62aed906d4ef)

 The published site can now be found at [https://kendalchessclub.co.uk](https://kendalchessclub.co.uk)